AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-about.md

    [https://experienceleague.adobe.com/tools/dynamic-media-demo/viewers-ref/mixedmedia/MixedMediaViewer-fixed-main-view.html](https://experienceleague.adobe.com/tools/dynamic-media-demo/viewers-ref/mixedmedia/MixedMediaViewer-fixed-main-view.html)

-   You can set the `stagesize` modifier either in the viewer preset record in Dynamic Media Classic, or pass it explicitly with the viewer initialization code with `params` collection, or as an API call as described in the Command Reference section of this Help, as in the following:
+   You can set the `stagesize` modifier either in the viewer preset record in Dynamic Media Classic, or pass it explicitly with the viewer initialization code with `params` collection.
+Or, as an API call as described in the Command Reference section of this Help, as in the following:

    ```
    mixedMediaViewer.setParam("stagesize", "640,480");